rschristopher/ischristtrue.com/src/truth.md

  what about the ancient Romans
  and their concept of a divine truth,
  *veritas*?
+Or the stoics?
 Or the ancient Greek philosophers?
-Plato certainly had a lot to say on this matter.
+Plato and Aristotle certainly had a lot to say on this matter.
 Christianity might have copied the concept of an objective knowable truth, but they did